Nina Williams

 Nina Williams (ニーナ・ウィリアムズ, Nīna Wiriamuzu) is a character from Namco's Tekken fighting game series.
 A cold-blooded professional assassin from Ireland, Nina made her first appearance in the original 1994 game.
-She is the only female playable character to appear in all main games of the Tekken series, and has starred in her own spin-off game, Death by Degrees.
+She is the only female playable character to appear in all main games of the Tekken series, (Note: Nina is completely absent from the vanilla arcade version of Tekken 7, but was later added in the updated version Fated Retribution.) and has starred in her own spin-off game, Death by Degrees.

 Nina has an unstable and often violent relationship with her younger sister, Anna Williams, who is typically her archrival throughout the series.
 She is known for her fast and lethal fighting style, based loosely on fighting arts such as Koppo and Hapkido.